coq/ceps/text/000-proofview-goal-w-state.md

     another one that uses `state2` as `'a`.
 One would have to craft the type `state1 + state2` and inject both tactics in there.

-    objects could solve the issue. it is unclear which static benefit one would get.
+    objects could solve the issue.

  - To solve (HARD1) one could also abandon the idea and unshare the branches (distribute `intro H; revert ...` into the two branches of `[|]`) but this: